-Famously known as the ‘Golden Land’, Myanmar is a country of many idiosyncrasies that come together to make a welcoming and friendly nation.
-Still, newcomers are likely to experience some difficulty adjusting to the local culture in Myanmar.
+Famously known as the ‘Golden Land’, Myanmar is a country of many idiosyncrasies that come together to make a welcoming and friendly country.
+Still, expats are likely to experience some difficulty adjusting to the local culture in Myanmar.

-As a result of years of isolation, Myanmar is largely undeveloped and much of its population lives in poverty, which may be quite jarring for new arrivals.
-Nevertheless, expats moving to Myanmar will soon come to appreciate the slow pace of life and the locals’ kindness and trusting nature.
+As a result of years of conflict, Myanmar is largely undeveloped and much of its population lives in poverty, which may be quite jarring for expats from developed countries.
+Nevertheless, new arrivals will soon come to appreciate the slow pace of life and the locals’ kindness and trusting nature.

 Language barrier in Myanmar

 With 135 ethnic groups, Myanmar is a melting pot of cultures.
-Owing to Myanmar’s huge geographic size, there are approximately 100 languages spoken across the country.
+Owing to Myanmar’s huge geographic size, approximately 100 languages are spoken across the country.

 Burmese is the country’s official language and is used as a medium of instruction in schools as well as in business settings.
 As a result of more than a century of British rule, English is often spoken as a second language in Myanmar, especially in urban centres such as Yangon.